pdfo/pdfo/doc/source/user/usage.rst

 .. currentmodule:: pdfo

-PDFO provides the following Python functions: `pdfo`, `uobyqa`, `newuoa`, `bobyqa`, `lincoa`, and `cobyla`.
+PDFO provides a Python function `pdfo`, which can solve general constrained or unconstrained optimization problems without using derivatives.

-The `pdfo` function can automatically identify the type of your problem and the call one of Powell's solvers.
+The `pdfo` function can automatically identify the type of your problem and then call one of Powell's solvers, namely COBYLA, UOBYQA, NEWUOA, BOBYQA, and LINCOA.
-The other five functions call the solver indicated by their names.
-It is highly recommended to use `pdfo` instead of `uobyqa`, `newuoa`, etc.
+The user can also specify the solver by setting the solver field of the options passed to `pdfo`.

 The pdfo function is designed to be compatible with the `scipy.optimize.minimize` function of `SciPy <https://scipy.org>`_.
 You can call pdfo in exactly the same way as calling `scipy.optimize.minimize` except that `pdfo` does not accept derivative arguments.

-For detailed syntaxes of these functions, see :ref:`python-api`.
+For detailed syntax of `pdfo`, see :ref:`python-api`.

 An example
 ^^^^^^^^^^